daviswieck/ha-college-football/README.md

 ## Configuration

-You'll need to know your team ID, which is a 2- or 3-letter acronym (eg. "SEA" for Seattle or "NE" for New England).
-You can find yours at https://espn.com/nfl in the top scores UI.
+You'll need to know your team ID, which is a 2- to 4-letter acronym (eg. "TTU" for Texas Tech or "UT" for Texas).
+This must be capital letters.
+You can find yours at https://https://www.espn.com/college-football/ in the top scores UI.

 ### Via the "Configuration->Integrations" section of the Home Assistant UI

-Look for the integration labeled "NFL" and enter your team's acronym in the UI prompt.
+Look for the integration labeled "college_football" and enter your team's acronym in the UI prompt.
 You can also enter a friendly name.
-If you keep the default, your sensor will be `sensor.nfl`, otherwise it will be `sensor.friendly_name_you_picked`.
+If you keep the default, your sensor will be `sensor.college_football`, otherwise it will be `sensor.friendly_name_you_picked`.

 ### Manually in your `configuration.yaml` file